olivia-mauger/tutorials/docs/source/flow-control.rst

 .. code-block:: shadow
+    :linenos:

-    /*Imagine you are at an arcade and have a gift card *with a certain number of points left to play *pinball.
-Every time you swipe the card to activate the *game, you lose one point.
-This short program mimicks the *messages the game would give.
+    /* Imagine you are at an arcade and have a gift card
+     * with a certain number of points left to play
+     * pinball.
+Every time you swipe the card to activate the
+     * game, you lose one point.
+This short program mimicks the
+     * messages the game would give.
      */

     var points = 5;